Fall Grant Program 2017

 - Upon successful completion of the First Year Internship Program, students are eligible to participate in the Fall Grant Program

 - In August/September interns begin to research and locate a non-profit for which they will write a grant proposal for $1,000.
-The non-profit should have specific significance to the intern’s course of study, interest, or intellectual curiosity
+The non-profit should have specific significance to the intern’s course of study, personal interest, and social passion

 - The non-profit must fit Forest Foundation’s general granting guidelines, supporting at-risk and under-served populations, operating on budgets under $500,000 and effectively delivering critical services to the community